Kapware64/Reversi/README.md

-Reversi (also known as Othello)
+Othello Bot
 =======
-This is the public release of a Reversi-playing bot.
+This is the public release of an Othello-playing bot.
 It was initially forked from https://github.com/haly/Othello and was developed by Tatsuhiro Koshi and myself for the CS4701 AI practicum class at Cornell.

 The bot can utilize a variety of different methods to determine its moves.
 Its primary method is Monte Carlo search, of which there is a basic and a merging variant.
 Other methods include a minimax search, a simple greedy decision algorithm, and a random-play algorithm.
 It can simulate human vs AI play as well as AI vs AI play both with and without a GUI.
 Logging information such as the bot's predicted winning percentage and total wins for a series of games are available.